He is one of the most vocal champions in the fight against drug abuse.

 Legalising a drug does not make the problem go away, he said.

 "Many countries are going down that road.
-If you look at these countries (which legalise drugs like cannabis), they've lost control of the situation.
+If you look at these countries (who legalise drugs like cannabis), they've lost control of the situation.
 We can't go down the same road."

-He cited the reality in prisons here - addicts "graduate from so-called 'soft' drugs like cannabis to methamphetamine to heroin".
+He cites the reality in prisons here - addicts "graduate from so-called 'soft' drugs like cannabis to methamphetamine to heroin".

 Ultimately, the fight against drug abuse should involve everyone.